John Alario: Senate President

 Alario was chosen as President of the Louisiana State Senate under Governor Bobby Jindal in 2011, and served a second term under Governor John Bel Edwards.
 He is the second Republican Senate President since Reconstruction.

 Personal life

-Alario's wife, Alba "Ree" Williamson Alario, died in 2006.
-The couple had four children – Jan Marie, John, Christopher, and Kevin – and seven grandchildren.
+Alario's first wife, Alba "Ree" Williamson Alario, died in 2006; the couple had four children – Jan Marie, John, Christopher, and Kevin – and seven grandchildren.

+He remarried in 2023 to Trina Scott Edwards, who is the widow of former Governor Edwin Edwards.